 Want to be popular on YouTube?
 You have to put in some community work.

-Actively engage with your audience.
+Actively engage with your audience in a personal, yet professional way.
 Reply to comments and answer questions.
 If they know they’ll get a response, users will be more likely to interact.

 Don’t forget to reciprocate.
 Find other relevant channels to subscribe to and make an effort to leave your own comments.